web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/advance/in-depth-about-build.md

 ## use swc

-In some scenarios, esbuild is not enough to meet our needs, then we will use swc to do the code transformation, mainly in the following scenarios.
+In some scenarios, esbuild is not enough to meet our needs, and we will use swc to do the code conversion.

+Starting from version **2.36.0**, the Modern.js Module will use swc by default when it comes to the following functionality, but that doesn't mean we don't use esbuild any more, the rest of the functionality will still use esbuild.

 - [transformImport](/api/config/build-config#transformimport)
 - [transformLodash](/api/config/build-config#transformlodash)